Rodolfo Castro Player Props: Pirates vs. Rays

 Rays Pitching Rankings

-- Rays pitchers combine to give up the fewest home runs in baseball (19 total, 0.6 per game).
+- Rays pitchers combine to give up 20 home runs (0.6 per game), the fewest in the league.

-- McClanahan (5-0 with a 2.12 ERA and 42 strikeouts in 34 2/3 innings pitched) gets the start for the Rays, his seventh of the season.
+- Eflin makes the start for the Rays, his fifth of the season.
+He is 3-0 with a 3.00 ERA and 21 strikeouts in 21 2/3 innings pitched.

-- The lefty last pitched on Thursday against the Chicago White Sox, when he went five innings, allowing two earned runs while giving up five hits.
+- His last time out came on Friday against the Chicago White Sox, when the right-hander went five innings, surrendering two earned runs while giving up six hits.

+- In four games this season, the 29-year-old has put up an ERA of 3.00, with 9 strikeouts per nine innings.
+Opponents are batting .256 against him.

 © 2023 Data Skrive.
 All rights reserved.